Dutchman Embarking onto a Yacht | Ludolf Backhuysen (1670)

 Starting with IOT (Internet of Things) we have a large umbrella of data gathering technologies.
 The IOT revolution is enabled by increasingly inexpensive internet connected computers and sensors borrowed from the smartphone revolution.

 Having vast amounts of IOT generated data means nothing if it cannot be effectively analyzed.
 We use the term “AI” but in reality Artificial Intelligence and Machine Learning are both variations on the same theme of using statistics to make inferences.
-AI simply looks for statistical patterns in data by searching fitness landscapes is ways humans would never have the resources or patience to try.
-This “fitness landscape searching at scale” skill is immensely powerful as it uses iterative computing power to synthesize vast amounts of information until some meaning (aka Correlation, aka Fitness function, aka Goal) is found.
+AI simply looks for statistical patterns in data by searching fitness landscapes in ways humans would never have the resources or patience to try.
+This “fitness landscape searching at scale” skill is immensely powerful as it uses iterative computing power to synthesize vast amounts of information until some meaning is found.

 This leads to where we should store this vast amount of IOT derived and AI analyzed data.. distributed ledgers!
 Not only do we need a trusted commons to keep our data out of the hands of centralized monopolies, but we also need the structure DLT inherently provides.
 The only way hash linked distributed databases can work is to use a shared set of standards.
-For AI to be truly effective, having a clear digital paper trail with timestamp, sending account/receiving account, etc. information baked into the data itself is crucial.
+For AI to be truly effective, having a clear digital paper trail with timestamp, sending account/receiving account, and a litany of additional metadata type information in an incorruptible format is crucial.

 The IOT Problem + DLT Solution

 A salacious news story broke in late 2017 documenting a high increase in water usage from a smart water sensor between the hours of 1 and 3 in the morning.
-This data point alone was not enough to convict for murder as the integrity of the water meter data was called into question.
+Such an innocuous data point does not seem like it would make the news, until it was revealed the very same night someone had died.
+Suspicious water meter data alone did not establish a high enough legal bar to convict for murder, as the integrity of the water meter data was called into question.
 If life and death hinges on the accuracy of IOT devices, and the integrity of the data after it is generated, why do we continue to rely on outmoded was of handling such crucial information?

 Imagine inexpensive IOT sensors embedded into every net full of Sierra Leonian fish caught.
 Data like temperature, humidity, g force, and of course geo XY location can be tracked from ocean to supermarket.
 As each IOT device has a unique serial number, by hash chaining together events, it becomes nearly impossible to fake a supply chain.
 Even if device serial numbers are spoofed for instance, checking a shared ledger for matching past events can automatically flag and ignore the malicious actor attempting to co-opt the ledger.